HelloThisIsFlo/SyncDnD/README.md

-MQTT_PORT=XXX # Port on which you'd like to run the MQTT instance MQTT_PASS=XXX # Password to ensure secure connection to the MQTT instance DOMAIN=http://XXX.com # Domain where the cloud part will be hosted - Can be http or https
+MQTT_PORT=XXX # Port on which you'd like to run the MQTT instance MQTT_PASS=XXX # Password to ensure secure connection to the MQTT instance DOMAIN=XXX.com # Domain where the cloud part will be hosted
 ```

 #### Dependencies